xinxinjiajia/hello-world/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/xinxinjiajia/hello-world/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+The name of this theme is saved in the Jekyll `_config.yml` configuration